Internships

-The Van Cortlandt Park Alliance offers three paid internship programs for High School Students: Green Scholars, Garden 2 Market Internship and Urban Eco-Teens.
+The Van Cortlandt Park Alliance offers three paid internship programs for High School Students: Green Scholars, Garden 2 Market, and Urban Ecology Teens Internships.

 Green Scholars